Is There a Link Between Constipation and Parkinson's (& Other Chronic Conditions)?

 Constipation involves changes in bowel movements, such as infrequent or difficult bowel movements.

 Chronic conditions are long-term health problems requiring ongoing management over many years.
-These conditions, like diabetes, heart disease, arthritis, and Parkinson's disease, often cannot be cured but can be controlled with medication and lifestyle adjustments.
+These conditions, like Type-1 diabetes, heart disease, arthritis, and Parkinson's disease, often cannot be cured but can be controlled with medication and lifestyle adjustments.

 There is increasing evidence that gut health, including conditions like constipation, can impact overall health.